port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/examples/Argo Workflows/trigger-an-argo-workflow.md

 # Trigger an Argo Workflow

 This example helps internal developer teams to trigger an [Argo Workflow](https://argoproj.github.io/workflows/) using Port's self service actions.
-In particular, you will create a blueprint for `argoWorkflow` that will be connected to a backend action.
-You will then add some configuration files (`invocations.json`) to control the payload and trigger your Argo Workflows directly from Port using the sync execution method.
+We will create a blueprint for `argoWorkflow` that will be connected to a backend action.
+We will then add some configuration files (`invocations.json`) to control the payload and trigger your Argo Workflows directly from Port using the sync execution method.

 Create the following blueprint, action and mapping to trigger a workflow.